 The world’s most connected country

 The Netherlands is the world’s most logistically connected country.
-For the fourth time, DHL’s 2018 Global Connectedness Index has ranked the Netherlands number one.
+For the sixth time, DHL’s 2020 Global Connectedness Index has ranked the Netherlands number one.

 Europe’s most connected countries

 Uncongested, well maintained highways connect the TopDutch region with the rest of the Netherlands and Germany.